 Who is Mega Abomasnow in Pokémon Go?

 Originally encountered in the Sinnoh region of Gen IV, the Frost Tree Pokémon Abomasnow is a Grass and Ice type based on the Abominable Snowman or Yeti.
-Although its typing makes it super weak to Fire type attacks, it's also one of only two Ice types and one of only three Grass types capable of Mega Evolution, so it's definitely worth adding to your roster.
 Along with its first stage, Snover, Abomasnow is also the only Pokémon with Ice and Grass typing.
-Prior to Mega Evolution, its stats weren't particularly impressive, but now that it can Mega Evolve, it can be a useful Pokémon to have access to.
+Although Abomasnow is a force to be reckoned with, capable of creating massive blizzards, it prefers to live far from humans, isolated or with Snover which it protects from Galarian Darumaka.

 What are the best counters for Mega Abomasnow in Pokémon Go?

 Originally discovered in the Gen V Unova region, Darmanitan is a interesting Pokémon with multiple formes and regional variants.
-However, the original forme is the one you'll want for this fight, which is fortunate since its other formes haven't been introduced yet.
-While relatively new to Pokémon Go, Darmanitan only has one other stage, Darumaka, which is pretty common, so you probably already have at least one powered up.
-As a Fire type, it takes half damage from Grass and Ice type attacks and has no weaknesses Mega Abomasnow can exploit.
+However, the original forme is the one you'll want for this fight.
+Darmanitan only has one other stage, Darumaka, which is pretty common, so you probably already have at least one powered up.
+As a Fire type, it takes reduced damage from Grass and Ice type moves and has no weaknesses Mega Abomasnow can exploit.
 You'll want your Darmanitan to know Fire Fang and Overheat for this Mega Raid.

 A Fire and Steel type Legedary Pokémon, Heatran was originally encountered in the Sinnoh region of Gen IV.
-It resists all of Mega Abomasnow's attacks, taking half damage from Dragon and only quarter damage from Ice and Grass, adding to its already tank-like status.
+It resists all of Mega Abomasnow's attacks, having a double resistance to Ice and Grass which adds to its already tank-like status.
 It's been available a couple times, so most players have at least one already.
 If you're bringing Heatran to this fight, you'll want Fire Spin for the fast attack and Flamethrower for the charged attack.

-A Legendary Fire type from Gen II's Johto region, Entei has been available a number of times in Raids, as Research Breakthrough Rewards, and even as of of the Legendary Shadow Pokémon you rescue from Giovanni.
+A Legendary Fire type from Gen II's Johto region, Entei has been available a number of times in raids, as Research Breakthrough Rewards, and even as of of the Legendary Shadow Pokémon captured by Giovanni.
 Many players have entire teams of this Legendary Beast.
-As a strictly Fire type, it takes half damage from Ice and Grass type moves and has no weaknesses Mega Abomasnow can exploit.
+As a strictly Fire type, it takes reduced damage from Ice and Grass type moves and has no weaknesses Mega Abomasnow can exploit.
 Fire Fang and Overheat are the moves you'll want your Entei to know for this Mega Raid.

 Even more common than Entei, the Gen I Legendary bird Moltres performs quite well in this Mega Raid and most players have several of them already powered up.
-As a Fire and Flying type, Moltres takes quarter damage from Grass type moves and has no weaknesses for Mega Abomasnow to exploit.
+As a Fire and Flying type, Moltres has a double resistance to Grass type moves and no weaknesses for Mega Abomasnow to exploit.
 Fire Spin and Overheat are the ideal moveset for this Mega Raid.

-The Fire and Fighting type starter from Gen III's Hoenn region, Blaziken is the last of our excellent counters.
-Its first stage, Torchic was featured in a Community Day and is pretty common otherwise, so most players have more than a few Blaziken already powered up for this fight.
-As a Fire and Fighting type, Blaziken takes half damage from Grass and Ice type moves and has no weaknesses Mega Abomasnow can take advantage of.
+The Fire and Fighting type starter from Gen III's Hoenn region, Blaziken is another excellent counter for a Fire based offensive.
+Its first stage, Torchic has been featured in events, including Community Day, and is pretty common otherwise, so most players have more than a few Blaziken already powered up for this fight.
+As a Fire and Fighting type, Blaziken takes reduced damage from Grass and Ice type moves and has no weaknesses Mega Abomasnow can take advantage of.
 Fire Spin and Blast Burn are the moves you'll want your Blaziken to know.

 - Charizard with Fire Spin and Blast Burn